Nitrux/nitrux-bug-tracker/README.md

 #### Submitting a feature request

-Before submitting a feature request, you should look at the [existing feature requests](https://github.com/Nitrux/nitrux-bug-tracker/issues) and [release announcements](https://nxos.org/changelog) to verify that the feature hasn't already been requested.
-If it hasn't, you should file a new feature request.
+Before submitting a feature request, you should look at the [existing feature requests](https://github.com/Nitrux/nitrux-bug-tracker/issues) and [release announcements](https://nxos.org/changelog) to verify that nobody else has requested it.

 #### How do I write a reasonable feature request?